-Great Easter Egg Decorating Ideas: Procrastination– Eggs
+Great Easter Egg Decorating Ideas

 You’ve probably already colored all your eggs and prepared your baskets and rented the bunny costume you’re going to make your husband wear on Saturday night to hide all the eggs.
 You know, just to keep the ‘magic’ in the holiday for the kids. (“For The Kids” = “It’s Been A Long Winter And This Would Be Really Funny.”)
 But we haven’t because I am lazy and a heathen.

-So here’s a collection of last minute Easter Egg Tips.
+Last minute Easter Egg Tips.

 In school did you ever do the thing where you put white glue all over your hand, let it dry and then peel it away?
 This is why this technique appeals to me.
 You drizzle rubber cement on your egg, let it dry completely and dip it into your dye.
 Let dry again and remove the rubber cement.
 Is it just me or does everyone else have gloppy experiences with rubber cement?
 Maybe I need a brand new container.

 What kind of dye to use.
 I bought PAAS dyes last year on clearance for seventy-five cents.
 If you want a more experimental technique your kids will be amazed by, you can try making natural egg dyes.
-I found this link via Mod*Mom, a site I’ve been enjoying.

 For your easter baskets, I like these papier mache eggs you can fill with candy or trinkets.
 They’re quite a bit like the New Year’s Eve favors I made for our smaller guests.
 I didn’t decorate mine, just used colored tissue paper which could make the process a little easier since this is the last minute.